wach128/cordova-plugin-health/README.md

 - limit: optional, sets a maximum number of returned values, default is 1000
 - ascending: optional, datapoints are ordered in an descending fashion (from newer to older) se this to true to revert this behaviour
 - filterOutUserInput: optional, if true, filters out user-entered activities (iOS only)
+- includeCalories: optional, used only for dataType "activity".
+When querying, for each activity, also the active calories (in kcal) will be added. ***Warning*** the app requires access to calories.active to be granted
+- includeDistance: optional, used only for dataType "activity".
+When querying, for each activity, also the distance, run or cycled, (in m) will be added. ***Warning*** the app requires access to distance to be granted
 - successCallback: called if all OK, argument contains the result of the query in the form of an array of: { startDate: Date, endDate: Date, value: xxx, unit: 'xxx', sourceName: 'aaaa', sourceBundleId: 'bbbb' }
 - errorCallback: called if something went wrong, argument contains a textual description of the problem

 #### iOS quirks